Weissheiten/htlw3rgitessentials/README.md

 The skills tackled in this crashcourse are also covered on https://my.htl3r.skilldisplay.eu/skill/135/29 in case you want to track your progress.
 (You need to be registered with the school to use this feature)

-# Why would I want to use GIT?
+## Why would I want to use GIT?

-# Are there alternatives?
+## Are there alternatives?
 Are they used?

-# Which are extended use-cases for using GIT?
+## Which are extended use-cases for using GIT?

-# Which are the basic commands and concepts?
+## Which are the basic commands and concepts?
 - Repository (commit, push, pull)
 - .gitignore
 - Branch (checkout)
 - Tag (add, push to tag)
 - Merge

-# Resource list
+## Resource list
 - https://git-scm.com/
 - https://github.com

+## Linux commands
+- cd : change directory
+- ls : list all files/directories (-la lists hidden files and user permissions)
+- ~ is the home directory (cd ~)